ellennickles/xphoto-s24/week4/README.md

   approachable and comprehensive overview.
 Following the examples in the reading, find or photograph (using any camera you want) images for each of these color schemes: monochrome, analogous, and complimentary.
-- Post the three images on your blog along with a short description about how color contributes the composition.
+- Submit three images along with a short description about how color contributes the composition.
 How does color move your eye through or around the images?
 Does color contribute to the mood or energy of an image for you?
 Does it work to emphasize a particular aspect of the photograph?
 (If you use others' images, be sure to give credit and link back to the source!)
 - Include at least one (1) question for discussion or further reflection.
-- Submit your response on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).
+- Submit your images and response on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).

 ### Part 3 • Bring to class